farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 <!--more-->

 I recommend you read the [series intro post](./2022-09-16-0-Intro-to-OCP.md) if you haven't already.
 It defines the Open-Closed Principle (OCP) and highlights motivating questions.
-In summary, the OCP illuminates how components can set defined flexibility so the component can adapt to caller needs without changing internally.
+In summary, the OCP illuminates how components can offer self-defined flexibility and adapt to caller needs without changing internally.
 This is much like how parameters enable functions to be resused by many consumers without changing the function.

-One way to achieve defined flexibility is through flexible data.
+One way to achieve this self-defined flexibility is through flexible data.

 ## Semi-Structured Data
-The general way services offer flexibility is by leaving some amount of interpretation up to the callers.
+The general way services offer flexibility is by leaving some amount of interpretation up to the callers, but within constraints set out by the service.
 This can be as simple as offering an unstructured field for extra data.

 <!-- need to define loose shape, but leave interpretation to caller -->